-The Student Senate assists the College in providing a successful, positive, and rewarding atmosphere by organizing campus
+The Student Senate assists the College in providing a successful, positive and rewarding mosphere by organizing campus events.

-The Student Senate meets on a regular basis.
 Students are encouraged to participate in the open forum discussions or may petition to be one of the board representatives.

 The representatives include: President, Vice President, Treasurer, and Secretary.
 Student Senate is open to all students, however student groups vary from campus to campus.
 Therefore, students should see their Campus Director for information regarding student